-This option can prove the cheapest and means you can track how much you spend, however if you are in need of using the internet on your phone it may not be the best idea.
+This means you can track how much you spend, however if you need to use the internet on your phone it may work out more expensive than pay monthly.

-We appreciate that you need to be able to contact home wherever that may be.
-International calls and texts can come at great expense if you do not look for a deal that offers them as part of their service.
+Being able to contact home whenever you want is important.
+However, making international calls and sending texts to non-EU countries can be very expensive if you do not look for a mobile deal that offers them as part of their service.